NikitaStrukalin/SoundPad-on-macOS/README.md

 macOS Sonoma+

 # SoundPad-on-macOS
-Представляю Вам минималистичный soundpad для macOS!
+Introducing a minimalist soundpad for macOS!

-# Используйте бесплатно!
+# Use for free!
-Не требуется плата за использование
+No fee required for use

-# Ничего лишнего!
+# Nothing extra!
-Только всё самое полезное
+Only the most useful things

-# Совершенствуйте проект на своё усмотрение
+# Improve the project at your own discretion
-Проект распостраняеся под MIT лицензией
+The project is distributed under the MIT license.